hindu-comm/mail_stream_advaita-l/2015/06/Difficulty_with_Akha/81__shrImallalitAlAlitaH.md

 > are Illusions in Advaiti's book.
 Then the Akhanadakara Vrtti Concept
 > is also Illusion.

-​Yes, correct.
+Yes, correct.
 We accept.

 What's harm in accepting so for us?
-​

 > It is like hare's horn.

-​Get your concepts clear for things appearing in illusion are not accepted as alIka.
+Get your concepts clear for things appearing in illusion are not accepted as alIka.
-​

 It is fictional.

-​That's correct, but you are using fictional(*prAtibhAsika*) and hare's horn(*alIka*) in same sense, which we don't accept.
+That's correct, but you are using fictional(*prAtibhAsika*) and hare's horn(*alIka*) in same sense, which we don't accept.

 I've not given any explanation here, because they are quite popular among